web3j/web3j-corda/docs/getting_started.md

 Getting started
 ===============

-Add the relevant dependency to your project:
+To resolve all web3j-corda relevant dependencies, add to your project:

 ### Maven